JRazek/flutter_splash_tizen/README.md

 flutter_splash_tizen:
   image: test.png
 ```
-section in your `pubspec.yaml`
+section in your `pubspec.yaml` and running

-and running
 ```
 flutter-tizen pub run flutter_splash_tizen:create
 ```
 the image from `tizen/shared/res/test.png` will be added as splash screen.
-Each call of `create` will override previous. <br>
+Each call of `create` will override the previous. <br>

 If you wish to remove the splash image from your app simply run
 ```